Yoyu666/KitsPVP/README.md

 * LastVersion: 2.5.2
 -  //TODO in Future Version
  - [ ] add Op Kits for Admin
+ - [ ] when u slecter a kits will have particle around the player!
+    - etc.
  - etc.
 * You can  [Here](https://github.com/Yoyu666/KitsPVP/releases) to download this plugins.
 - Drop the KitsPVP<version>.phar latest version into the MCPEServer `\plugins/` folder.